Should I Become a Heavy Equipment Operator?

 Certification lasts five years, and it must be renewed by passing a recertification exam and having at least 1,000 hours of crane experience.
 Applicants must also adhere to NCCCO substance abuse, ethical and medical guidelines.

-Some employers require heavy equipment operators to have a commercial driver's license (CDL) so that they can drive the truck and trailer that transport the equipment to and from the job site.
+Many employers require heavy equipment operators to have a commercial driver's license (CDL) so that they can drive the truck and trailer that transport the equipment to and from the job site.
 Requirements for these licenses vary by state but generally include a written and practical examination.
+Maintaining licenses and certifications may ensure steady work and lead to promotions or career advancement.